angelal8336/sep11-freedom-project/tool/learning-log.md

 * I tried storing my `add([])` into an const variable but for some reason whenever I did that it always gave me an error
 	* Question: What is the point of having an `const`?

+Next step: Make a super simple game only using level, and moving codes, and also try and learn how to use collide